Quit Smoking Services

 Table of Contents

 Many smokers want to quit but aren’t sure about the best way to go about it.
-Thousands have quit for good with our help and studies show that you’re up to four times more likely to successfully quit with a combination of stop smoking medicine and specialist support from your local Stop Smoking Service.
+Thousands have quit for good with our help and studies show that you’re up to three times more likely to successfully quit with a combination of stop smoking medicine and specialist support from your local Stop Smoking Service.

 Smokefree clinics – what to expect